Serbian Orthodox Eparchy of Düsseldorf and Germany: History

-First Serbian-Orthodox parishes in Germany, e.g. B. the Serbian-Orthodox parish in Hamburg and in Hanover, emerged in the years after the Second World War.
-Labor migration has brought tens of thousands of Serbs to Western European countries since the 1960s.
-The Eparchy of Western Europe was founded in 1969 to provide for their religious needs.
-It initially comprised all the states west of the Iron Curtain and, until 1973, also Australia.
-The Serbs in Germany were a particularly strong group, and so numerous other church communities and also a Monastery of Dormition of the Theotokos, Hildesheim, Lower Saxony, which was the bishopric seat from 1979, were established.
-On December 6, 1990, at an ordinary session of the Holy Synod of Bishops of the Serbian Orthodox Church, led by the then Serbian Patriarch, Pavle, two separate new eparchies were established from the Eparchy of Western Europe: the Eparchy of Britain-Scandinavia, based in Stockholm, Sweden, and the Eparchy of Central Europe based in Hildesheim-Himmelsthür, to which all other western European states belonged.
-On May 23, 1991, the protosingel and former professor at the seminary of Sremski Karlovci in Vojvodina, Konstantin (Đokić), was chosen and ordained as the first bishop of the eparchy.
-Over time, the eparchy experienced some territorial changes.
-In 1994 Italy was annexed to the Zagreb-Ljubljana Metropolitan Area, the Benelux countries, France and Spain joined the newly founded Eparchy of Western Europe based in Paris.
-In July 2011 Austria and Switzerland were removed from the eparchy; since then they have formed the Serbian Orthodox Diocese of Austria-Switzerland.
-In May 2014, Archimandrite Sergije (Karanović) was elected as new Serbian Orthodox Bishop of Central Europe.
-In December 2012, then-Bishop Konstantin (Đokić) was suspended as Bishop of the Eparchy and Serbian Patriarch Irinej took over administrative leadership of the Eparchy until May 23, 2014, by the Holy Synod of Bishops of the Serbian Orthodox Church Sergije (Karanović) to Bishop chosen by the eparchy In 2015, the Diocese was officially renamed to Serbian Orthodox Diocese of Frankfurt and all of Germany.
-From 2017 until Bishop Grigorije Durić took office, Andrej Ćilerdžić, Bishop of the Diocese of Austria-Switzerland, headed the Eparchy as Administrator.
-By decision of the Holy Synod of Bishops of the Serbian Orthodox Church at the ordinary session, which took place from April 29 to May 10, 2018, in Belgrade, the previous Bishop of the Eparchy of Zahumlje-Herzegovina-and-Coastland Grigorije (Durić) became the new Bishop of the Eparchy.
-16. September 2018. the new Bishop Grigorije (Durić) was enthroned as the new bishop of Düsseldorf and All Germany (Serbian Orthodox Church) in the Saint Sava Cathedral, Düsseldorf, Germany.
-By the synod resolution of November of the same year, the Eparchy of Frankfurt and All Germany was renamed Eparchy of Düsseldorf and All Germany, with its seat in Düsseldorf.
-In 2019 the eparchy celebrated its 50th anniversary.
+First Serbian Orthodox parishes in Germany, those in Hamburg and in Hanover, were established in the years after the World War II.
+Labor migration has brought tens of thousands of ethnic Serbs to Germany in the 1960s.
+To meet their religious needs, the Eparchy of Western Europe was established in 1969.
+Initially, it covered all states west of the Iron Curtain and, until 1973, also included Australia.
+The Serbian community in Germany was particularly large, leading to the founding of numerous additional church communities as well as the Monastery of the Dormition of the Theotokos in Hildesheim, Lower Saxony, which served as the episcopal seat from 1979.
+In 1990, the Eparchy of Western Europe was divided and two new eparchies were established: the Eparchy of Britain and Scandinavia (based in Stockholm, Sweden) and the Eparchy of Central Europe (based in Hildesheim-Himmelsthür, Germany) which encompassed the remaining Western European countries.
+In 1991, the protosingelos and former professor at the seminary of Sremski Karlovci, Konstantin (Đokić), was elected and ordained as the first bishop of the eparchy.
+Over time, the eparchy underwent several territorial changes.
+In 1994, jurisdiction over Italy was transferred to the Metropolitanate of Zagreb and Ljubljana; jurisdiction over France, the Benelux countries, and Spain were assigned to the newly founded Eparchy of Western Europe based in Paris.
+In 2011, jurisdiction over Austria and Switzerland were transferred to the separate Eparchy of Austria and Switzerland.
+In 2012, then-Bishop Konstantin Đokić was suspended as Bishop of the Eparchy and Serbian Patriarch Irinej assumed temporary administrative leadership of the eparchy until 2014 when Archimandrite Sergije Karanović was elected as new Bishop of Central Europe.
+In 2015, the diocese was officially renamed the Serbian Orthodox Eparchy of Frankfurt and all of Germany.
+From 2017 until Bishop Grigorije Durić took office, Andrej Ćilerdžić, Bishop of the Eparchy of Austria and Switzerland, headed the eparchy as administrator.
+In 2018, the previous bishop of the Eparchy of Zachlumia, Herzegovina, and the Littoral was appointed as the new bishop of Frankfurt and all of Germany.
+By a synodal decision in November 2018, the diocese was renamed the Eparchy of Düsseldorf and Germany.
+In 2019, the eparchy celebrated its 50th anniversary.